akmiccom/dailydictation/markdown/DailyDictation_conversation_English.md

 ## 22. Employing a new member

+Well, this woman may be suitable for the job.
+But is she energetic enough?
+Yes, she certainly seems to have lots of energy.
+Mmm.
+She's got to be ambitious too.
+Is she?
+Yes, she has plenty of ambition.
+And we really need a flexible sort of person.
+Do you think she is?
+Mmm.
+She seems to be determined enough, but she's a little tough.
+Well I guess we'll give her a try, and see how she works out!

 ## 23. A Date (1)

+What are you so happy about?
+You're grinning from ear to ear.
+Sandy and I are going to go out this weekend.
+Oh, yeah?
+That's fast work.
+That's great!
+Which night are you going to see her, Friday or Saturday?
+On Friday.
+She isn't going to be in town on Saturday and Sunday.
+She's going to visit a friend in Quebec.
+What are you going to do on Friday?
+I don't know yet.
+Do you have any ideas?
+How about taking her to a Chinese restaurant?
+I've heard that she likes Chinese food.
+That's a great idea.
+What are you going to wear on your date?
+I'm going to wear my new suit.
+That's too formal.
+Wear your jeans and a T-shirt.
+How about your sports jacket?
+Are you going to wear it on Friday night?
+No, I am not.
+Go ahead and wear it.

 ## 24. What did you do yesterday?

+Hi, how are you?
+You look tired.
+Did you sleep okay last night?
+No, I didn't.
+Why?
+What did you do yesterday?
+I went to a nightclub last night and danced all night.
+Oh, yeah?
+Did you have a good time?
+I had a wonderful time, but I'm beat today.
+What time did you leave the nightclub?
+I left at about 3:00 a.m.
+I'm not surprised that you're tired.
+Which nightclub did you go to?
+Fantastic.
+It's on Ontario Street.
+It's really nice.

 ## 25. Travelling by Air